South Western Alberta Teachers' Convention Association

 Displays will now be located around the track in the First Choice Savings Centre for Sport and Wellness.

 Hungry!!
-Try these food outlets
+Try these food options

 A reminder that your yellow ATA Membership Card is your entrance to all sessions at convention.
 This allows our chairpeople to know that you are a teacher from our region or a paid attendant.
 This practice ensures that our teachers have access to the sessions that best respond to their professional development needs.
 If you happen to forget your membership card, you can always pick up a "nametag" at the SWATCA office on Thursday morning in AH 100.
 Bring a paystub or your ASEBP card in order to receive your nametag.